Environmental activism

 TrashBata would not be possible without the collaboration of Sally Lesser (bata de cola design), Linda Griggs (trash bata design), Alfredo Lagos (“Escrito en el Agua” composition), Engin Gunaydin (drum solo/sound mixing), photographers Alejandro Durán, Justin Hofman and Noel Guevara and grants from LMCC, NYFA, NYC Cultural Affairs.

-Make a donation of any size
+Make a donation

 Venmo (@barbaritaole)